platformercloud/git-mirror/gsr-mirror/readme.md

 # Google Source Repository Mirror
-> Mirror from Github Gitlab and Bitbucket to Google GSR
+> Mirror from GitHub Gitlab and Bitbucket to Google GSR

 ## Requirements